 So, what are the SAT and ACT examination months?

-- SAT – March or April, May, June, August, October, November, December.
+- SAT – March or April, May, June, August, October, November, and December.

-- ACT – February, April, June, July, September, October, December.
+- ACT – February, April, June, July, September, October, and December.

 Which is better, SAT or ACT, in terms of testing periods?
 It depends on your preferred time.
 Please note that some states require the test as part of their state testing regulations and are not given on the national test dates.